prebid/prebid.github.io/features/firstPartyData.md

 Prebid does not support AdUnit-specific **user** data, nor does it support bidder-specific AdUnit First Party Data.
 You could implement either of these scenarios with a publisher-specific callback on the [`requestBids` event](/dev-docs/publisher-api-reference.html#module_pbjs.onEvent)

+{: .alert.alert-warning :}
+If you're using PBJS version 4.29 or before, replace the following in the example above: 'ortb2Imp.ext.data' with 'fpd.context.data'.

 ### Supplying Bidder-Specific Data